A Long and Slow Surrender

 Move the Statue, Denton, TX 2019

 Willie Hudspeth has been championing the removal of this Monument since 1999.
 On Sundays, from 4pm-6pm, he sits in the town square and talks to passersby about their thoughts on the monument.
 Most are not even aware of the monument until it is pointed out to them.
 Mr. Hudspeth is patient and diligent.
 He welcomes dialog, but is firm in his conviction that the monument needs to be moved.
+I last visited with him in 2019.
+This monument was removed in June of 2020.

 Jesus Is Alive, Longview, TX, 2017